Chapter 6

 He was building his childhood home.

 The house was on Maple Court in a suburb of Portland that no longer looked like the version in his head.
-He'd driven past it once, two years ago, on the way back from a site visit.
-The magnolia was gone.
+He'd driven past it once, two years ago, on the way back from a site visit, but the magnolia was gone.
 A storm had taken it when he was seventeen—he'd known that for years, had even watched the aftermath through a neighbor's video his mother had forwarded, the great pale trunk split and toppled across the yard like something felled in battle.
 But knowing the tree was gone and seeing the yard without it were different operations.
 The space where it had stood was a patio now.
 Stamped concrete.
 A gas grill.
 A fence.

 The treehouse was different.
 Better.
 He'd rebuilt it from scratch, correcting every flaw the original had acquired through years of weather and enthusiastic ten-year-old engineering.
 The platform was level.
 The ladder had proper rungs.
 He'd added a window where there hadn't been one, and through it you could see the street below, the mailbox, the front walk—the view he used to have before the storm, when he'd sit up there after school and watch the neighborhood happen.